dfoddav2/austrian-flood-monitor/README.md

 ### Installation

 Start by cloning the repository.
-For now, the repository has been set to private so make sure you have your GitHub account set up in you preferred IDE / git credentials manager.
+The repository is public, so you should easily be able to do this.

 **Clone the repository:**